 Speaking of more than one cat, do you have any animals in your home already?
 What about kids?
 Some cats get along well with strange cats, dogs, and children.
 Others not so much.

 Give some thought to these questions.
 Then go to your local animal shelter and describe your living situation to them.
 The adoption counselors there will help you find a cat that will be the perfect addition to your household.

 Bringing a tabby into your home shows that you have excellent taste, but cats differ from humans in many important respects.
-Expecting us to act like you, eat the same food as you, and even to understand your language is a recipe for disaster.
-Below are some quick and dirty facts about cats that ever tabby-lover should know.
+Expecting us to act like you, eat the same food as you, and even understand your language is a recipe for disaster.
+Below are some quick and dirty facts about cats that every tabby-lover should know.

 Cats are not born knowing how to "fend for themselves" in the wild.While we have an innate drive to chase things, we don't know how to kill prey unless our mothers taught us.
 If we are suddenly abandoned outdoors, we are facing a short life and a very painful death.

 Tabby cats are obligate carnivores.That's a fancy way of saying that we eat other animals, and only other animals.
 Well-meaning vegans have made their cats very sick trying to impose their animal-free diet on us.

 Cats need to eat cat food, not people food.Cat food is specially prepared to give us the nutrients we would get by hunting and eating prey in the wild.
 It has just the right balance of vitamins and minerals we need to stay healthy.

 Tabby cats need plenty of fresh, clean water.Drinking dirty water can make us sick, so if the water smells bad or stale, we might avoid it.
 We can get dehydrated just like you.

 Tabby cats need a clean, well-kept litter box.Our litter-box needs to be big enough to use, and kept clean enough that we won't go elsewhere.